Class modifiers

 abstract interface

-#The most common use for the interface
+The most common use for the

 modifier is to define a pure interface.
-Combine the interface

-and abstract
+and

-modifiers for an abstract interface class
+modifiers for an

 .

-Like an interface
+Like an

-class, other libraries can implement, but can't inherit, a pure interface.
-Like an abstract
+implement, but can't inherit, a pure interface.

 class, a pure interface can have abstract members.